couchbaselabs/hands_on_n1ql_v4/content/slide-101.md

 ## INSERT

 Insert lets you enter new documents into buckets.
 There are 2 methods :

-*Insert documents directly.
+ * Insert documents directly
-** Multiple documents can be inserted simultaneously.
+    * Multiple documents can be inserted simultaneously.
-*Insert with select statement.
+ * Insert with select statement

 The query on the right performs a simple single value insert operation.